 You have never tried this 5 numbers approach before.
 And it’s going to work!

-This free online weight loss challenge is for the analytical person who is willing to target and record numbers using a 30-day weight loss challenge tracker.
+This free challenge is for the analytical person who is willing to target and record numbers using a 30-day weight loss challenge tracker.
+Time invested in this challenge WILL demystify the mystery behind weight loss.

 As we always say, you can’t improve if you don’t know where you began.
 For us as engineers, that always starts with tracking numbers.